 - 1. Reading is exercise for your brain.
 Please read the text closely and to the best of your ability. - 2.
-Please only use study guides such as LitCharts or SparkNotes as a guide for clarification rather than a replacement for the actual book itself.
-If you are struggling with your book, my recommendation is to read a chapter summary and then read the actual chapter. - 3.
+Please only use study guides such as LitCharts or SparkNotes as a guide for clarification rather than a replacement for the actual book itself. - 3.
 You may listen to an audiobook version of the text as long as you are following along with the written version as well. - 4.
 There are fantastic movie versions of these novels; however, they are not a replacement for the text.
-I encourage students to watch the movie after reading the text.
+We encourage students to watch the movie after reading the text.

 For many readers, marking the text as they read is extremely helpful.
-However, it is not a requirement for this assignment.
+However, it is not a requirement for this course.